Understand

 From November to February, Mauritania is cooler.
 In the summer, the heat is scorching.

-It may seem easier to take the from Nouadhibou, and it is somewhat cleaner because there is no ore on board.
-On the other hand, traveling with the ore is the point for many people, and when you arrive in Nouadhibou, you can get a hotel where you can wash out the durt and dust.
+It may seem easier to take the train from Nouadhibou, and it is somewhat cleaner because there is no ore on board.
+On the other hand, travelling with the ore is the point for many people, and when you arrive in Nouadhibou, you can get a hotel where you can wash out the dirt and dust.
 There's nothing in Choum, so you'll have to get a taxi to Atar before you can bathe.

-Women may consider traveling with a male companion for safety reasons.
+Women may want to consider travelling with a male companion for safety reasons.

 Packing